MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-5-Experimental-Radio-Service/subpart-B-Applications-Licenses/section-5.54.md

 (2) Testing of radio frequency equipment in an Open Area Test Site.

+(f) *Spectrum Horizons experimental radio license.* This type of license is issued for the purpose of testing and marketing devices on frequencies above 95 GHz, where there are no existing service rules.

-(f) An experimental license is not required when operation of a radiofrequency device is fully contained within an anechoic chamber or a Faraday cage.
+(g) An experimental license is not required when operation of a radiofrequency device is fully contained within an anechoic chamber or a Faraday cage.

-General Filing Requirements
+[78 FR 25162, Apr.
+29, 2013, as amended at 84 FR 25690, June 4, 2019]General Filing Requirements